Musa1994d/insulator-detection/README.md

 ```py
 results = model.train(data='/content/insatance-segmentation-insulator-2/data.yaml', epochs=60, batch=8, imgsz=640)
 ```
-Considering the number of images in our database is not large, we chose the batch value of 8. note that before running training code cell, go to the "" path in your google colab envirenment and open the 'data.yaml' file. edit
+Considering the number of images in our dataset is not large, we chose the batch value of 8. note that before running this training code cell, go to the "/content/insatance-segmentation-insulator-2/data.yaml" path in your google colab envirenment and open the 'data.yaml' file. edit two pathes regarding 'train' and 'val'. replace "/content/insatance-segmentation-insulator-2/train/images" with the path that already exists next to "train" and replace "/content/insatance-segmentation-insulator-2/valid/images" with the path that already exists next to "val". then run the train code cell.